tanviriss/MockMate/README.md

 - Create storage buckets: `resumes` and `audio-answers` (set to private)
 - **Note**: We use Supabase only for PostgreSQL database and file storage, NOT for authentication
 - Free tier: 500MB database, 1GB storage

+## Deployment

+### Frontend (Vercel)
+The frontend is deployed on Vercel at https://reherse.dev

+**Important notes:**
+- Root Directory must be set to `frontend` in Vercel project settings
+- Static files should be placed directly in `public/` (not in subdirectories) for reliable deployment
+- Environment variables must be configured in Vercel dashboard

+### Backend
+The backend can be deployed on platforms like Railway, Render, or Fly.io

+**Requirements:**
+- PostgreSQL database
+- Redis instance
+- All environment variables configured
+- Storage buckets set up in Supabase